mabdulkadar/ui-automation-framework/README.md

 ```

-com.demo.testreport.ExtentReportITestListener in the xml file required Test Report Generation using Extent Report.
+com.demo.testreport.ExtentReportITestListener in the xml file required for Test Report Generation.

 7.Output of the Test Result will be available under ~/test-result folder